 Get three piles going: keep, donate and dump.
 Box things up that you are keeping but don’t use daily.
 Most of the items you only use occasionally, like books, seasonal items such as boots, beach gear, skiis, etc.) and extra kitchen items can go into storage.

 Immediately donate and dump anything you don’t want to keep.
 You may find yourself making Goodwill runs every day, but getting the stuff out of your house and seeing it get cleaner and more ready to go will help you in staying motivated and feeling a sense of progress toward your goal.

 Remove excess pictures and wall art, and clear off your counters and shelves.
 You don’t want to project a strong sense of personal style.
 Let things remain neutral so the buyers can infuse the home with their own style.
 Rent a storage unit to store everything, or put items in your garage, basement or attic until moving day.
 Give every surface a thorough cleaning once you get everything out.
 You’ll be surprised how much dust will be revealed during this decluttering process.

 Trick #2: Position Furniture

 The decluttering process should have removed excess items including the oversized recliner that sat in the middle of the living room.
 “Less” is better when staging a home.
 Many experts will tell you that you don’t need to rent furniture to effectively stage the home.
-Your Shoreline realtor is a great resource to help walk through the home and position furniture in each room.
+Your Seattle realtor is a great resource to help walk through the home and position furniture in each room.
 As a real estate agent, I absolutely think homes show better when they are professionally staged, however, if you’re living in the house while you are selling it, you can still utilize staging techniques while you stage your house yourself.